auth0/nextjs-auth0/EXAMPLES.md

 ## Protect an API Route

-Requests to `/pages/api/protected` without a valid session cookie will fail with `401`.
+Requests to `/pages/api/protected` without a valid session cookie or JWT will fail with `401`.
+You can optionally pass an Access Token to the authorisation header to allow API calls from outside of the nextjs app.

 ```js
 // pages/api/protected.js